Water

 Doing our Bit

-• Rudding Park bottled water, 'Omnia', also from our natural aquifer is rich in natural minerals.
-Omnia water will be used in our restaurants, staff areas and will be available for sale.
+Rudding Park bottled water, Omnia, also from our natural aquifer, is rich in natural minerals.
+Omnia water is used in our restaurants, staff areas and is available for sale.
 The Omnia glass bottles are recycled on the resort - washed, sterilised and re-used!
-A completely closed loop on site process which produces zero carbon in the process and is good for you!
+A completely closed-loop on-site process which produces zero carbon and is good for you.

 Share this story: